paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 The doctrine of preemption is a product of the Supremacy Clause: if Acts of Congress enacted pursuant to its constitutional authority are the supreme law of the land, then any other law has to give way.
 The constitutional term of art for "give way" is "preemption."

 Here's a basic example.
 Suppose Congress passes a law saying that all cars have to be painted in neon, glow in the dark, colors so they're easier to see at night.
-And suppose the state of Iowa has a light pollution law forbidding glow in the dark paint on vehicles operated within the state.^[Let us assume away any dormant commerce clause objections to Iowa's law.]
+And suppose the state of Illinois has a light pollution law forbidding glow in the dark paint on vehicles operated within the state.^[Let us assume away any dormant commerce clause objections to that law.]
 You're picking out the paint color for your car.
 What do you do?

 The answer is simple: you follow the federal law and paint your car with the neon glow sparkle bling.
 Federal and state law conflict, the federal law is within Congress's power^[assume that's true here because blah blah blah channels and instrumentalities of interstate commerce, road safety, hand-wave hand-wave] so the federal law preempts the state law.